oradcliffe/realtime-phone-agent/README.md

 ## Deployment

 Follow the step-by-step instructions in the [deployment guide](deployment-guide.md) to set up and deploy the application.
+Note - you will see errors after the app deploys; this is a quick WIP project.
+Feel free to clone and fix!

 ## Local Development